NCAS-CMS/cfstore/cfstore/docs/source/getting_started.rst

 Getting Started
 ===============

+This package provides an interface to data held in a "cfstore", that consists of views of data files held in one or more different storage locations (e.g. POSIX disk, object store, tape).
+The tools allow you to ingest information about collections (defined by *you* the user) of the data into a "cfstore database", to create and document new views (virtual collections) of your data, and where necessary move collections of data between storage locations.

-The ``cfstore`` package provides three sets of tools:
+The ``cfstore`` package divides this into three sets of tools:

 * ``cfin`` is used to ingest information about data held in a number of storage *locations*.
 * ``cfsdb`` is used to add, organise and manipulate that information.
 * ``cfmv`` allows you to use that information to move data between the storage *locations*.

-Storage locations are places where you keep data.
-The purpose of cfstore is to maintain *views* of the data (in those multiple locations) *in one place* and to allow you to decorate those views with information about the data to help you both remember things about the data and to able to organise it in ways that allow you to find specific subsets of data, and potentially move them around.

-It is important to remember that ``cfin`` does not actually ingest *the* data, it ingests information *about* the data. ``cfsb`` allows you to arbitrarily organise information about the data, but it does not touch or move the data itself.
+It is important to remember that ``cfin`` does not actually ingest *the* data, it ingests information *about* the data. ``cfsdb`` allows you to arbitrarily organise information about the data, but it does not touch or move the data itself.
 However, data can be moved between storage locations by ``cfmv`` so it does more than manipulate information *about* the data, it actually does things *to* the data.

-The storage locations where your data are now likely has different properties (at least the physical location, but possibly other characteristics such as quotas, performance etc. Some will be read-only, e.g. tape).
+The storage locations where your data are held have different properties (at least the physical location, but possibly other characteristics such as quotas, performance etc. Some will be read-only, e.g. tape).
 Often you will want to know what data you have across all locations, and think about